 Know Your Audience

 One important thing to consider as you put your promo together: Who's going to get it?
 You won't always be able to find just the right recipient at the label or the magazine you, but that doesn't mean you shouldn't try.
 You're more likely to get some kind of response if you don't fling your promo out there and cross your fingers.
 Try to make sure there is a specific person at the receiving end.

 Also be sure to keep track of what you send where, and when.
 If you sent a promo to a magazine and haven't heard back within two weeks, it's not a bad idea to follow up with the contact person via email or phone to make sure your promo was received.

 What's the Difference Between a Promo and a Demo?

 Be careful not to confuse promos with demos.
-There are certain cases where a demo is used like a promo Simply put, consider a promo to be a finished product or final version of a release, while a demo is a rough recording.
-Demos contain music that may someday end up on an album, but may also end up being changed before a final version.
+There are certain cases where a demo is used as a promo Simply put, consider a promo to be a finished product or final version of a release, while a demo is a rough recording.
+Demos contain music that may someday end up on an album but may also end up being changed before a final version.